Canadiens edge Canucks in OT for 6th straight win

-VANCOUVER, British Columbia (AP) -- Paul Byron scored at 1:13 of overtime and the Montreal Canadiens extended their winning streak to six games with a 2-1 victory over the Vancouver Canucks on Tuesday night.

-Torrey Mitchell also scored the Atlantic Division-leading Canadiens, who are 7-2 since head coach Claude Julien was hired.
-Montreal won 3-0 at home against the Canucks on Nov.
-2.
+''It's disappointing and frustrating.
+It would have been huge for us in the standings,'' said Michael Chaput, who scored Vancouver's lone goal in the game. ''Now we have to think about Thursday's game and get back to it.''

+For Price and the red-hot Canadiens it's a polar opposite scenario.
+The Atlantic Division-leading Habs (38-21-8) have won six straight and are thriving under new head coach Claude Julien with a 7-2 record.

-Goalie Carey Price made 27 saves.
-He has a shutout and only five goals allowed in his past five games - all wins.
+As for Price, he's been stellar recently, with a shutout and only five goals allowed in his last five games - all wins.

-Michael Chaput scored for the Canucks, who had a modest two-game win streak snapped and are seven points back of St. Louis for the second wild-card spot.
-Vancouver goalie Ryan Miller made 36 saves.

-Despite Vancouver coming out aggressive in the first period, outshooting Montreal 5-1 in the opening minutes, it was the Canadiens who scored first.
-Andrei Markov, from the blue line, whipped the puck at the net and Mitchell redirected it in at 3:57.
+''It's not just me, it's our defensive play in general,'' said Price, deflecting the credit. ''Ever since the bye we have been playing very well.''

+Torrey Mitchell scored his first goal for the Canadiens in 39 games.
+It came in the first period on a redirect off Andrei Markov's wrist shot from the blue-line.
+The noticeably vocal contingent of Habs fans present roared in approval.

+''It hit me on the inside of the pants, kind of right off the cup there, so it caught me by surprise,'' said Byron.

+''It's almost kind of comical,'' added Miller. ''It was a really tough bounce.
+It's just one of those ones ... it feels like you can't do anything about it.
+It's right there, but you can't get it.
+It's a tough feeling.''

-Nikolay Goldobin, making his Vancouver home debut after being traded a week ago from San Jose, had two quality chances against a sprawling Price, but couldn't tie it with four minutes left in the first.
+Nikolay Goldobin, making his Vancouver home debut after being traded a week ago from San Jose, had two quality chances against a sprawling Price, but couldn't tie it in the first period.

 The Canucks sustained pressure on Price in the second, but the Montreal netminder again made the necessary saves, including a partial breakaway shot from Brendan Gaunce mid-period.

-Montreal's Alex Galchenyuk had a prime chance from the slot, while on the power play, but Miller was equally impressive, as the shot count tilted 26-15 for the Canadiens after two.
+''I could have helped the team win today,'' said Gaunce. ''I could have scored on that 2-on-1 and that would have changed the game.
+For me, I'm probably my hardest critic.
+It's just something I want to be able to do.''

-Price made a spectacular glove save on Markus Granlund eight minutes into the third, prompting chants of ''Carey, Carey'' to erupt in the upper deck.
+Price made a spectacular glove save on a streaking Markus Granlund eight minutes into the third, prompting chants of ''Carey, Carey'' to erupt in the upper deck.

+''It's always cool to come home to B.C.,'' said Price, who was born in Vancouver before moving to Anahim Lake, B.C. ''I love it here.''

-But the Canucks broke through at 7:11 when Edler's wrist shot from near the blue line was redirected by Chaput over Price's blocker.
+The Canucks only goal came at 7:11 of the third when Edler's wrist shot from near the blue line was redirected by Chaput over Price's blocker.

-Alex Biega had the game on his stick with a minute to go and room in the slot, but Price made the stop to push overtime.

 NOTES: D Brandon Davidson made his Canadiens debut since being acquired in a trade with Edmonton. ...
 Canadiens center Brian Flynn left the game in the second period and did not return. ...
 Montreal was without Alex Radulov (lower body) and Tomas Plekanec (upper body). ...
 The Canucks were without Loui Eriksson (knee).